gatsbyjs/gatsby/docs/docs/gatsby-magic.md

 ## Redux

-Redux is a state container and is used inside Gatsby to keep our internal state in one place.
-Redux gives us a predictable flow on how and when state updates are done.
-We can easily hook into these state transitions to update multiple actions to keep everything consistent.
+Redux is a state container and is used inside Gatsby to keep its internal state in one place.
+Redux provides a predictable flow on how and when state updates are done.
+Gatsby can easily hook into these state transitions to update multiple actions to keep everything consistent.

 When you implement a Gatsby [Node API](/docs/node-apis/), you are passed a collection of [actions](/docs/actions/).
 When using the supplied actions, you are manipulating state that is created, and relied upon, by Gatsby itself such as created pages and webpack config.